pkgranholt/Improved-search-for-used-cars/Presentation.md

             rel_fr$car_prod_y == '2014' )
 ```

 Now we use the even_fr-vector to create the means and put this value into the correct columns.
-Note that this process is only done four times, as there are only four two-year combinations of sequential report years in the data set (which is the basis for creating the means).
+Note that this process is only done four times, as there are only four two-year combinations of sequential report years in the data set.

 The code below does the following: First the mean between the two report years is created.
 Then, every time the lowest of the two sequential years is an even number, the mean is put into the fault rate column for both report years (feel free to double check with the illustration again to see that this makes sense).
-This  A similar thing is done when the lowest of the two sequential years is an odd number, but the insertion of the mean is "lagged" by one report year, so that we get the diamond pattern from the illustration.
+A similar thing is done when the lowest of the two sequential years is an odd number, but the insertion of the mean is "lagged" by one report year, so that we get the diamond pattern from the illustration.

 ```r
 rel_fr$mean1617 <- rowMeans(rel_fr[,c("2016", "2017")], na.rm = TRUE)